Skip to main content

 Low accuracy (4 of 18 factors)

-Fordham has just one optional supplement, of 300 words.
-Although this prompt is technically optional, we strongly encourage you to take this opportunity to tell Fordham’s admissions committee a little bit more about yourself, and why they should want you at their school.
+Fordham University has just one optional supplement, of 300 words, that applicants can choose from four different prompts to write one essay.
+Although this prompt is technically optional, we strongly encourage you to take this opportunity to tell Fordham’s admissions committee a little bit more about yourself and why they should want you at their school.
 You already have limited space to share your personality with admissions officers, and by not responding to this supplement, you’re voluntarily limiting yourself even further.

 If you’re unsure about responding because you don’t know what to write about, don’t worry!
 That’s what we’re here for, as we’re going to break down each prompt option for you below.

-Read this Fordham essay example written by a real student to inspire your own writing!
+Read this Fordham essay example written by a real student to inspire your writing!

 All Applicants